Reposted from mycustomer.com

 Building a culture of trust

 Customer journey mapping is primarily used as a tool to investigate, analyse and improve customer experiences.
 However there is another more profound use of the customer journey.
-DesignThinkers, for instance, has developed a system called the Customer Journey LAB.

 The Customer Journey LAB is used to facilitate an ongoing conversation within the organisation and build or strengthen a culture of mutual trust.
 The LAB is embedded into the internal workings of an organisation.
 It’s a “short iterative feedback loop” and allows for top-down and bottom-up conversations.
 It’s facilitated by an online LAB and offline media and events.